-1- Faculty of Medicine, Guilan University of Medical Sciences, Rasht, Iran.
-Email: fsaadat@alumnus.tums.ac.ir
+1- Department of Immunology, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran.

-2- Department of Pathobiology, School of Public Health, Tehran University of Medical Sciences, Tehran
+2- Department of Pathobiology, School of Public Health, Tehran University of Medical Sciences, Tehran, Iran.

-3- Research Associate, Endocrinology and Metabolism Research Center, Endocrinology and Metabolism Clinical Sciences Institute, Tehran University of Medical Sciences, Tehran, Iran
+3- Endocrinology and Metabolism Research Center, Endocrinology and Metabolism Clinical Sciences Institute, Tehran University of Medical Sciences, Tehran, Iran.

 Abstract:

-Introduction: Glioblastoma is an aggressive malignancy of human brain with poorly understood pathogenesis.
-Voltage-gated potassium (Kv) channels and Matrix metalloproteinases (MMPs) are highly expressed in malignant tumors and involved in the progression and metastasis of glioblastoma.
-The purpose of the present study was to determine whether a voltage-dependent potassium channel blocker could modulate astrocytes as a cell which involved in immunopathogenesis of glioblastoma.
+Introduction: Glioblastoma is an aggressive human brain malignancy with poorly understood pathogenesis.
+Voltage-gated potassium (Kv) channels and Matrix Metalloproteinases (MMPs) are highly expressed in malignant tumors and involved in the progression and metastasis of glioblastoma.
+This study aimed to determine whether a voltage-dependent potassium channel blocker could modulate astrocytes as a cell involved in the immunopathogenesis of glioblastoma.

-Methods: The cytotoxic effect of 4-aminopyridine (4-AP) at different doses in experimental cell model of glioblastoma was measured by MTT assay.
-ELISA technique and gelatin zymography were used to assess cytokines levels and MMP-9 after 4-AP treatment, respectively.
+Methods: The cytotoxic effect of 4-Aminopyridine (4-AP) at different doses in the cell model of glioblastoma was measured by MTT assay.
+The ELISA technique and gelatin zymography were used to assess cytokine levels and MMP-9 after 4-AP treatment.

-Results: Cytotoxicity analysis showed that cell viability reduced by increasing 4-AP level and cell growth reduced gradually by removing 4-AP from cell medium.
-4-AP inhibits secretion of IL-6 and IL-1 (p<0.05).
-MMP9 activity significantly inhibits with increased 4-AP dose as compared to non-treated cells.
+Results: Cytotoxicity analysis data indicated that cell viability reduced by increasing 4-AP level and cell growth decreased gradually by removing 4-AP from the cell medium.
+4-AP inhibits the secretion of IL-6 and IL-1 (P<0.05).
+MMP9 activity significantly inhibits with increased 4-AP dose, compared to non-treated cells.

-Conclusion: Reduction of cell viability, IL-6 secretion and MMP-9 activity in an in vitro model of glioblastoma, might be assumed 4-AP as an agent for chemoprevention of cancer.
+Conclusion: The reduction of cell viability, IL-6 secretion, and MMP-9 activity in an in vitro model of glioblastoma might be assumed 4-AP as an agent for chemoprevention of cancer.

 Type of Study: